catalin-enache/threejs-inspector/README.md

   or by pressing Ctrl+Alt+Shift+Space (when cPanel and Gizmos are hidden - which means `non editor mode`).
   <br /><br />

-- Previously mentioned shortcuts will change in the future to ensure we're not interfering at all with the main app.
+- The shortcuts will very likely change in the future to ensure we're not interfering at all with the main app.
   <br /><br />

 - Objects that are not visible (e.g. lights, cameras) are injected with a picker such that they can be selected in the scene view.